myupctoys/AFR-Data-Sets/README.md

 Logging was done with Innovate MotorSport LM2 Wideband O2 with the csv derived from the logworks software available for thier product.

-csv file if raw data from the logger afrs.dat is just the average AFR values in an X/Y array. rpm_map_afr.dat are all the specs derived from the origional csv data set.
+csv file if raw data from the logger. afrs.dat is just the average AFR values in an X/Y array. rpm_map_afr.dat are all the specs derived from the origional csv data set.
+D32 file is the origional Innovate MotorSport logging file extracted from the SD card.

 Note data set needs massaging for data points that are zero.